Uruguay Renewable Energy

 Uruguay ranked 20th.
 It is one of three countries in the top 20 in the Americas – the other two being Costa Rica and Canada.
 Another 15 leaders are from Europe.

-See also Energy Renewable
+See also Vanguard Renewable Energy Fund

 Uruguay ranks 10th in energy conversions.
 A high score means renewable energy is growing rapidly and contributing a high share of the overall energy mix.
 Uruguay also ranks 10th on the clean innovation pillar.